kvnn/OrdControl/README.md

 ## Details
 - this is currently set up to run on AWS `us-west-2`
+- the gp3 storage volume at 3.123gb costs about $240 / month
 - it sets up a volume at `/mnt/bitcoin-ord-data` with bitcoin and ord data dirs synced up to February 27 2013
 - you can change regions, availability zones and instance types in `variables.tf`.
 Note that the data drive mount may fail for instances that use `nvme` type drives, and it may fail for other regions.
 If you have a use-case you need help with, feel free to create an Issue.
 - the AMI used is a standard AWS AMI